ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variable-scopes.md

 ## Component Scopes

-* variables - Private scope, visible internally to the CFC
+* `variables` - Private scope, visible internally to the CFC only
-* this - Public scope, visible from the outside world
+* `this` - Public scope, visible from the outside world
-* static - No need for a CFC instance, available as a CFC representation
+* `static` - No need for a CFC instance, available as a CFC representation (Lucee only)

 ## Function Scopes
-* variables - Has access to private variables within a Component or Page
+* `variables` - Has access to private variables within a Component or Page
-* this - Has access to public variables within a Component or Page
+* `this` - Has access to public variables within a Component or Page
-* local - Function scoped variables, only exist within the function execution.
+* `local` - Function scoped variables, only exist within the function execution.
 Referred to as `var` scoping
-* arguments - Incoming variables to a function
+* `arguments` - Incoming variables to a function

 ## Tag Scopes
 * `attributes` - Incoming tag attributes